NeuroPrior-AI/IntEr-HRI-Competition/README.md

 - If there is a event, it will label the name of label.
 If there is no event, it will directly empty.

 # 2. Epoch
+- When you run EEG_epoch.py scripts, you will get the file struture as below

 ```plaintext
 output_base_path